 '''

+@Override

+public int delete(Uri url, String where, String[] whereArgs) {

+int count=db.delete(TABLE, where, whereArgs);

 getContext().getContentResolver().notifyChange(url, null);

 return(count);

+}

 '''

-This is almost a clone of the update() implementation described above - either delete a subset of the entire collection or delete a single instance (if it also satisfies the supplied WHERE clause).
+This is almost a clone of the update() implementation described above.

 getType()

 The last method you need to implement is getType().
 This takes a Uri and returns the MIME type associated with that Uri.
 The Uri could be a collection or an instance Uri; you need to determine which was provided and return the corresponding MIME type.